ehrlich-b/8bitcpu/README.md

 # Programming the CPU

 This CPU use an extra compact instruction set, all instructions have either 0 or 1 parameters.
+Some examples can be found in `./assembler/programs`.

 ## Syntax